sderose/ragnarok/Dominus/DOC/pendingQuestions.md

 because it's also the qname sep. maybe "::" or "?"

 * XML allows stuff outside the document element, why shouldn't DOM?

+==Options rationale

+* Are they sorted right between parsing, formatting, and data structure?

+    ** suspend/resume daisychaining
+    ** annotation structure (to and from)
+    ** DAG/graph not just tree
+    ** stuff outside document element
+    ** maintain entity structure

+==Non-hierarchy==

+* Integrate OLIST, TagML, Clix into Dominµs.

+* Support full-fledge XPointer ranges as a separate co-ordinated data structure.

+* Support export of annotations, inline or out.

+* Could a transclusion node be introduced, to allow DAGs or even graphs?
+    Traversal would have to prevent circularities; affected methods? childInex works if you can only transclude one subtree per nodeSteps, parentNode, depth
+    searches
+    ?subclass of characterData so it doesn't "have" children

+* Simultaneity? attrs?

+* basedom (?) methods to turn olist or suspend/resume into an annotation, or into a join of part.
+So if you get an open, create an element, then later get a suspend or olist close....